Making the Transition to College

 In the meantime, many students make use of their new freedom to try out new roles and new ways of presenting themselves to others.
 Sometimes the new role fits and feels natural.
 Sometimes it doesn't and you feel phony.
 Give yourself time to engage in self-exploration; realizing that finding your identity is a process.

 Deciding what your own personal values are usually takes time.
 You pick up pieces here and there, sometimes by trial and error, gradually developing a sense of what feels right.
-We at the Counseling Center find that people who have given themselves the time to think through questions of values, seeking information and guidance when helpful, are more comfortable with themselves and less conflicted than those who haven’t done so.
+We at Counseling and Psychological Services find that people who have given themselves the time to think through questions of values, seeking information and guidance when helpful, are more comfortable with themselves and less conflicted than those who haven't done so.

 Some days you'll love college.
 Some days you'll hate it.
 It's understandable if you feel depressed, confused, anxious, or a little disoriented.
 In fact, it's to be expected.

 Try to accept your mixed feelings and shifting moods.
 Your parents, roommates, friends, and romantic partner can be helpful at putting things in perspective.
-For more persistent difficulties (for instance, a depressed mood that doesn’t seem to lift), consider talking to a professional counselor at the Counseling Center.
+For more persistent difficulties (for instance, a depressed mood that doesn't seem to lift), consider talking to a professional counselor at Counseling and Psychological Services.
 We are here to support you through the numerous transitions you make during college, and to walk with you as you embrace each challenge.